To download this document as a .pdf click here

 Core Practice 1: Curriculum that Advances Environmental Literacy and Sustainability

-- Environmental literacy and education for sustainability, as defined by local, state, and national standards, is integrated at all grade levels;
+- Environmental literacy & education for sustainability, as defined by local, state, & national standards, is integrated in all grades;

-- Outdoor experiences and fieldwork support learning about complex systems that connect humans with other humans and all aspects of the natural world.
+- Outdoor experiences and fieldwork support learning about complex systems, connecting humans with other humans and all aspects of the natural world;

-- Content areas are integrated by using environmental and sustainability topics as the integrating theme.
+- Content areas are integrated by using environmental and sustainability topics as the common theme; and

-- STEM education is designed to support a sustainable workforce for a green economy.
+- STEM education supports a sustainable workforce for a green economy.

 Core Practice 2: Stewardship and Service Learning

-- Real world service learning projects that explore solutions to local, regional, and global problems and issues and teach 21century skills;
+- Real world service learning projects explore solutions to local, regional, global problems and issues and teach 21century skills;

-- Stewardship projects that allow the student to take responsibility for their own school grounds.
+- Stewardship projects allow the student to take responsibility for their own school grounds;

-- All students have the opportunity to participate in land restoration projects, such as native eco-system or brown fields remediation;
+- All students are given the opportunity to participate in land restoration projects, such as native eco-system or brown fields remediation; and

 - Teacher and leaders provide opportunities for students to make local and global connections.